ronh991/glTF-Blender-IO-MSFS/Documentation/Documentation.md

 ### Migration of fbw (Fly-By-Wire) Blend File Material Types/Modes

 Steps for migration of fbw imported objects is similar to the standard migration described above.
 However the fbw importer creates materials that may not be one-to-one compatable with the ASOBO exporter.
-As an example the glass material in the fbw node structure may translate to PortHole material.
-In this case the material may have a "Pre-Migrate" button that will help with the translation of data.
+As an example the Glass material in the fbw node structure may translate to PortHole material.
+In this case the material may have a "Pre-Migrate Legacy Data" button that will help with the translation of data.

 1. Open your blend file.
 2. Select a node/mesh